jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

             # with self.assertRaises(IndexError):
                 a_string[-9]

-  the test is still green, which is NOT the expected behavior. :ref:`Exception<errors>` is not :ref:`IndexError<test_index_error>` and still does NOT get raised, which means the assertRaises_ exits after the first line that causes :ref:`IndexError<test_index_error>` and does NOT run the other lines.
+  the test is still green, which is NOT the expected behavior. :ref:`Exception<how to test that an Exception is raised>` is not :ref:`IndexError<test_index_error>` and still does NOT get raised, which means the assertRaises_ exits after the first line that causes :ref:`IndexError<test_index_error>` and does NOT run the other lines.

 * If I move the `raise statement`_ above the first :ref:`IndexError<test_index_error>`